datanav/docs/technical/businesscentral-superoffice.rst

 ------------------------------------------------
 Before any synchronization can take place, a link between a Businesscentral Customers and a SuperOffice Contact must be established.

-A new SuperOffice Contact will be created from a Businesscentral Customers if it is connected to a Businesscentral Contact, Employee, or Contacts-person that is synchronized into SuperOffice.
+A new SuperOffice Contact will be created from a Businesscentral Customers if it is connected to a Businesscentral Contact, Employee, Employees, or Contacts-person that is synchronized into SuperOffice.

 Once a link between a Businesscentral Customers and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.